 No. 2 Ohio State, No. 3 Michigan to meet with much at stake

-ANN ARBOR, Mich.
-(AP) One of the greatest rivalries in sports seems set up for another classic.
+ANN ARBOR, Mich. – One of the greatest rivalries in sports seems set up for another classic.

-No. 2 Ohio State and No. 3 Michigan will both be undefeated for the 20th time when they meet Saturday at the Horseshoe in what's known as The Game.
+No. 2 Ohio State and No. 3 Michigan will both be ranked in the top five of the AP poll for the 12th time when they meet Saturday at the Horseshoe in what’s known as The Game.
+No other rivalry in the country has as many top-five matchups.

 The winner will earn a trip to the Big Ten championship game and a probable spot in the College Football Playoff.